mdda/mdda.github.io/_posts/OSS/2016-11-28-intel-modesetting-and-xorg.md

 	#Option          "PreferredMode" "1680x1050"
 	Option          "PreferredMode" "1920x1080"
 EndSection
 {% endhighlight %}

-However, while it's nice that this works, it's even nicer that if the system starts without an ```/etc/X11/xorg.conf```, it will configure itself automatically.
+However, while it's nice that the above ```/etc/X11/xorg.conf``` works, it's nicer still that if the system starts without an ```/etc/X11/xorg.conf```, it will configure itself automatically.

-Fortunately, with the correct kernel parameters (as above), this auto-configuration works perfectly, and X should boot on the on-board graphics chip with acceleration switched on, in the correct resolution (the window manager Display tool will list of all the available resolutions too).
+Fortunately, with the correct kernel parameters (as above), the system auto-configuration works perfectly, and X boots on the on-board graphics chip both with acceleration switched on and in the correct resolution (the window manager Display tool will list of all the available resolutions too).